 The national average salary for computer technicians is $25,048 per year.
 However, salaries can vary according to your geographic location, work history, experience level and the scope of responsibilities for the individual role.
 If you're interested in pursuing this role, earning relevant certifications and professional experience can help you increase how much you earn.

 Computer technician requirements

 There are several qualifications required for a career as a computer technician.
 They include:

-Because IT degrees are highly specialized, students receive a substantial amount of training for the role of computer technician through their formal education.
+IT degrees include a substantial amount of specialized training, allowing students to prepare for the role of computer technician through their formal education.
 Some college programs also place students in internships so they can apply their knowledge to real-world scenarios.
 Internships also provide opportunities to connect with professionals in the IT industry who may be able to help create opportunities for future employment upon graduation.

 Though not always required, certifications are strongly preferred for roles in information technology.
 The Computing Technology Industry Association (CompTIA) is one of the leading providers of certifications in the world and offers a wide variety of certificates verifying foundational skills as well as knowledge and abilities for networks and security.
 The core certifications it offers are:

-CompTIA A+: This exam certifies that a candidate has the foundational IT skills across a variety of devices and operating systems.
+CompTIA A+: This exam certifies a candidate has foundational IT skills across a variety of devices and operating systems.